logoPostPlanify

 Why People Are Switching from Hootsuite in 2026

-Before we get into the alternatives, it helps to understand the specific pain points driving users away from Hootsuite.
-These are the most common reasons we see:
+Before getting into the alternatives, it helps to understand the specific pain points driving users away from Hootsuite.
+These are the most common reasons I hear:

 Per-user pricing that scales fast